dovecot/documentation/docs/core/plugins/quota.md

 #### Systemd

-If you are using systemd, please make sure you **turn off** `PrivateDevices=yes`, otherwise the backend won't work properly.
+If you are using systemd, please make sure you **turn off** `PrivateDevices=yes`, otherwise the driver won't work properly.
 The best way to do this is to use `systemctl edit dovecot` command or add file `/etc/systemd/system/dovecot.service.d/override.conf` with: